 The wetting spray contains slowing agents, improves color blending, and does not affect paint quality.

-10 – Using paint with longer open time
+10 – Use paint with a longer open time

 Slow-drying paint can be only used in thin layers (< 1 mm), each layer can be applied only after the last one is fully dried.

-Best slow drying paint now are Golden Open Acrylics:
+The best slow-drying paint now is Golden Open Acrylics:

 |Wet||Work time||Can still be reopened||Touch dry||Cured|